 We've put together the ultimate guide on everything you need about hiring a MDW in Singapore without an agency

-Hiring a helper in Singapore can be an absolute blessing when it comes to juggling our careers, kids, running a household and trying to keep up with the life admin.
-Extra time with the kids instead of drowning in a sea of laundry?
-Yes, please!
 But how do you go about finding the perfect extra pair of hands?
-We’ve come to the rescue with our guide to what steps you need to take to employ a helper, tips on how to find the right lady for the job and some all-important interview questions…
+My colleagues and I came up with this guide, listing all the steps you need to take to employ a helper, tips on how to find the right lady for the job, and some all-important interview questions…

 Employer requirements for hiring a helper